yohanpark23/yohanpark23.github.io/README.md

 # Getting Started

 1. Register a GitHub account if you don't have one and confirm your e-mail (required!)
-1. Click the "Use this template" button in the top right.
+1. Go to [this repository](https://github.com/academicpages/academicpages.github.io) and click the "Use this template" button in the top right.
 1. On the "New repository" page, enter your repository name as "[your GitHub username].github.io", which will also be your website's URL.
 1. Set site-wide configuration and add your content.
 1. Upload any files (like PDFs, .zip files, etc.) to the `files/` directory.
 They will appear at https://[your GitHub username].github.io/files/example.pdf.